Multi-Object Grasping in the Plane

 \section{Related work}

-Picking multiple objects from a table or a bin is a common robotics problem \cite{mahler2017binpicking}.
-Most prior work \cite{Morrison-IJRR-2020, Lou-ICRA-2021} in picking focus on single object grasping.
+Picking multiple objects from a table or a bin is common for humans, e.g. waiters.
+Most prior work \cite{mahler2017binpicking,Morrison-IJRR-2020, Lou-ICRA-2021} in robotic picking focus on single object grasping.
 Recently, \citet{Sakamoto-IROS-2021} proposed a picking system that uses both one- and two-object grasps to pick cuboids.
 In this work, we propose a picking system that can grasp an arbitrary number of extruded convex polygonal objects at once.

 A key question here is how to synthesize or generate grasps.
 There is a large body of work on synthesizing single-object grasps.
 They typically fall into one of two categories --- analytic or data driven.
 The analytic methods~\cite{Prattichizzo-Handbook-2008, Rodriguez-IJRR-2012, Kehoe-ICRA-2013} assume known object model and contact locations.
 They find grasps that can resist external wrenches or constrain the object's motion.
-On the other hand, data-driven approaches~\cite{Bohg-TRO-2014, Goldfeder-AutonRobot-2011, mahler2016dex} generate grasping models that map directly from sensor readings like an RGB-D image to a successful grasp through various machine learning techniques.
+On the other hand, data-driven approaches~\cite{Bohg-TRO-2014, Goldfeder-AutonRobot-2011, mahler2016dex, Pauly-Frontiers-2021, Bejjani-IROS-2021} generate grasping models that map directly from sensor readings like an RGB-D image to a successful grasp through various machine learning techniques.

 Considering multi-object grasps, in several works~\cite{Harada-ICRA-1998, Harada-IROS-1998, Harada-TRA-2000}, conditions for enveloping grasps of multiple objects using a multi-fingered robot hand, under the rolling contact assumption are proposed.
 Multiple objects (already in grasp wrench equilibrium) are grasped and lifted up towards the gripper's palm. \citet{Harada-ARK-2000} introduced active force closure for multiple objects.
 The work derives conditions to generate an arbitrary acceleration on multiple objects grasped with a multi-fingered robot hand. \citet{Yoshikawa-ICRA-2001} proposed a condition to achieve power grasps where they formulate the multi-object optimal power grasp problem and minimize finger joint torques.